James P. Kelly, III

 He is the co-founder and Director of the Federalist Society’s European Judicial Network, which consists of daily news briefings, regular dialogue, annual meetings, in-country visits, and other programming involving 22 judges from national Constitutional Courts in eleven Central and Eastern European countries and twelve current and former judges from the European Court of Human Rights.

-In 2005, he published Christianity, Democracy and the American Ideal, a compilation of the writings of the French-Catholic philosopher Jacques Maritain.
+In 2005, Kelly published Christianity, Democracy and the American Ideal, a compilation of the writings of the French-Catholic philosopher Jacques Maritain.

 In 2019, Kelly was appointed by the U.S. Department of State to serve as a Substitute Member of the European Commission on Democracy through Law (the “Venice Commission”).

-Kelly is the founder and volunteer General Counsel of Georgia GOAL Scholarship Program, Inc., the state of Georgia’s largest ($35 million raised in 2019) K-12 tuition tax credit student scholarship organization awarding scholarships to thousands of children from low and middle-income families to attend the K-12 private schools of their parents’ choice.
+Kelly is the Founder and General Counsel of Georgia GOAL Scholarship Program, Inc., the state of Georgia’s largest ($40 million raised in 2020) K-12 student scholarship organization awarding scholarships to thousands of children from low and middle-income families to attend the K-12 private schools of their parents’ choice.

-He is the founder and part-time General Counsel of Georgia HEART Hospital Program, LLC, a program that assists 58 rural hospitals in the state of Georgia market and administer a nationally-recognized rural hospital organization tax credit program ($58 million raised in 2018) designed to improve access to health care in underserved communities throughout Georgia.
+He is the Founder and General Counsel of Georgia HEART Hospital Program, LLC, a program that assists 56 rural hospitals in the state of Georgia market and administer a nationally-recognized rural hospital organization tax credit program ($54 million raised in 2020) designed to improve access to health care in underserved communities throughout Georgia.

-He has served as an appointed member of the Georgia (USA) Board of Juvenile Justice (2006-2012) and the Georgia Judicial Nominating Commission (2005-2010), which is responsible for vetting state trial and appellate court judicial candidates.
+He has served as a member of the Georgia Board of Juvenile Justice (2006-2012) and the Georgia Judicial Nominating Commission (2005-2010), which is responsible for vetting state trial and appellate court judicial candidates.

 Kelly has earned a Master of Arts degree in International Relations with a Concentration in Justice and Homeland Security from Salve Regina University (2008); a Master of Nonprofit Management degree from Regis University (2002); a Juris Doctor degree from the University of Georgia School of Law (1985); a Master of Taxation degree from Georgia State University (1980); and a Bachelor’s of Business Administration degree from the University of Georgia (1978).